 Ethereum has a much broader objective, built to operate as a decentralized network that powers applications and smart contracts.
 Bitcoin’s main objective is to establish itself as an alternative (and decentralized) currency.

 Both have been strong investments for the past five years and can be purchased on the new Wealthsimple Crypto platform.
-Promo: Get a $100 cash bonus + $0 commission trades when you open a new Wealthsimple Crypto account!
+Promo: Get a $50 cash bonus + $0 commission trades when you open a new Wealthsimple Crypto account and deposit and trade at least $150!
 Sign-up today to take advantage of this exclusive offer.